ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 {numbered="false" toc="exclude"}
 ## Version -01 to -02

-* Added requirement for support of both thick and thin registry models (R1.7)
+* Added requirement for support of both thick and Thin Registry models (R1.7)
 * Added requirements for Host Object Type
-* Added R10.12 on future ways of delegation
+* Added R10.12 on future ways of Delegation
 * Added requirements for Domain Object Type
 * Added relevant and not yet covered requirements from [@?RFC3375] (R6.5-R6.8, R12.4, (#obj_transfers))
 * Added R6.4 RPP MUST include a functional equivalent of the EPP Poll command.